 A patient advocate is a person who helps a patient resolve issues about health care, medical bills, and job discrimination related to a patient’s medical condition.
 Patient advocates can be anyone who has an effect on the patient’s health including doctors, insurance companies, employers, case managers, nurses, social workers and lawyers.
-If a child is seen by a physician at one of the children’s hospitals, emergency departments or at a neighborhood clinic, a nurse or a social worker or other patient advocate can assist with a Project Concern Application.
-By enrolling a client in Project Concern, the patient advocate agrees to ensuring:
+If a child is seen by a physician at one of the children’s hospitals, emergency departments or at a neighborhood clinic, a nurse or a social worker or other patient advocate can assist with a BREATH Application.
+By enrolling a client in BREATH, the patient advocate agrees to ensuring:

 - They find a long-term medical home for their health care coverage whether it’s through Medicaid/MO HealthNet for Kids/IL All Kids or another prescription assistance program.
 AAFA-STL’s coverage for full-pay clients lasts for 3 months; until the $925 financial limit is reached; or until the client has been accepted into Medicaid/MO HealthNet for Kids/IL All Kids.
-By enrolling the applicant into Project Concern, the advocate is responsible for helping them with a long-term medical home.
+By enrolling the applicant into BREATH, the advocate is responsible for helping them with a long-term medical home.

 - The client has been formally diagnosed with asthma and/or allergies.